Last updated: January 2022

 The confidentiality portion of this agreement remains in force following the end of one’s service on the committee.

 Volunteers & Recruiting values internal and external transparency regarding the committee’s work.
 To help foster this, volunteers must agree to uphold the following statements:

 - There is no such thing as a small or obvious question.
 We are more than happy to answer questions about policies, procedures, and our work.
 It is through these questions that documentation can be clarified and strengthened.

 - We welcome and value constructive feedback.
 As we work to improve, we recognize feedback, offered in good faith, is a key part of that process.

 - We avoid acting based on assumptions.
 It is better to ask questions and get answers when something is unclear.

 - We own and learn from our mistakes.
 While we take effort to avoid mistakes, we can’t guarantee that mistakes won’t happen.
 In those cases, we work to address or correct the matter right away.
 Then we examine the situation to find ways to avoid similar mistakes in the future.

-- Key information related to all project work and proposals (except confidential information) will be made available to staff on OTW tools, archived on the internal wiki, and shared through the OTW newsletters.
+- Key information related to all project work and proposals (except confidential information) will be made available to volunteers on OTW tools, archived on the internal wiki, and shared through the OTW newsletters.

 CONFLICT OF INTEREST

-In decisions on requests from other committees, questions surrounding personnel actions, complaint resolution, conflict mediation, or other sensitive committee work, staff are expected to consult with the co-chairs if a conflict of interest may exist.
-Staff should disclose to the co-chairs anything that might cause their objectivity or impartiality to be questioned.
-The co-chairs will work with staff to mitigate any conflict of interest or to decide if staff should be recused from a specific task.
+In decisions on requests from other committees, questions surrounding personnel actions, complaint resolution, conflict mediation, or other sensitive committee work, volunteers are expected to consult with the co-chairs if a conflict of interest may exist.
+Volunteers should disclose to the co-chairs anything that might cause their objectivity or impartiality to be questioned.
+The co-chairs will work with volunteers to mitigate any conflict of interest or to decide if they should be recused from a specific task.